Arts

 Trustee

 James Lowrey is a London-based New Zealander.
-He is Global Head of Research & Analysis STCF at SMBC Bank.
-During the past 30 years, James has lived and worked in Australasia, Asia Pacific and Europe and has maintained strong personal and business connections with the New Zealand community internationally and domestically.
-James has served on numerous boards spanning business development, global trade, academic advisory, and charitable foundations.
-He is currently Deputy Chair at Business for Development, a ‘for purpose’ organisation providing consultancy and thought leadership for sustainable and inclusive business projects globally.
+He is Managing Director of Fifty One Point Five North, a corporate and financial advisory practice.
+During the past 30 years, James has lived in Australasia, Asia Pacific and Europe regions working in global roles in the banking and finance sectors and has maintained strong personal and business connections with the New Zealand community internationally and domestically.
+James has served on numerous boards spanning business development, global trade, sustainability, academic advisory, and charitable foundations.
+He has worked closely with New Zealand Trade and Enterprise globally and is an NZTE Beachhead Advisor for UK & Europe.
 James welcomes the opportunity to help deepen and broaden NZ-UK relations as a Trustee of the Foundation.

 Trustee